RDFLib/rdflib/docs/univrdfstore.rst

 =========================
 These are a list of additional kinds of RDF terms (all of which are special Literals)

-    * RegExLiteral - a REGEX string which can be used in any term slot in order to match by applying the Regular Expression to statements in the underlying graph.
+    * :class:`rdflib.plugins.store.regexmatching.REGEXTerm` - a REGEX string which can be used in any term slot in order to match by applying the Regular Expression to statements in the underlying graph.
     * Date (could provide some utility functions for date manipulation / serialization, etc..)
     * DateRange